wpexpertsio/new-user-approve/readme.txt

 4. Approve or deny users using the bulk edit feature in WordPress.

 == Changelog ==

+= 1.5.8 =
+* tested for WordPress 3.9
+* fix bug preventing the notice from hiding on legacy page

 = 1.5.7 =
 * fix bug that was preventing bulk approval/denials